-The aim of the Reptile Room is to give the students of Lilydale High School the opportunity to study and interact with animals that most students wouldn’t otherwise get an opportunity to learn about.
-Over the past couple of years the popularity of the reptile room has increased and it has been recognized in various forms of media from the local papers to television news reports.
-We have now been given permission to take the animals off campus to share our knowledge and the experience of interacting with these animals with other schools and community groups.
+The aim of the Zoology Centre is to give the students at Lilydale High School the opportunity to study and interact with animals that most students wouldn’t otherwise get an opportunity to learn about.
+Over the past few years, the popularity of the reptiles has increased, and it has been recognised in various forms of media from the local papers to television news reports.
+We are also now able to take the animals off campus to share our knowledge and the experience of interacting with these animals with other schools and community groups.

-We currently run a zoo keeper program at the school which encourages students to learn animal husbandry techniques to a high standard.
-Students who show dedication to the program and exhibit excellent animal husbandry skills become zoo keepers giving them special privileges and opportunities to share their knowledge with other students and community groups.
-The program operates as a mentor program so that the more experienced zoo keepers train the new comers and over time the most experienced keepers attain the level of Head Keeper giving them more responsibility and greater opportunities.
-Through this program several students have been able to get work in related fields and be accepted into zoo keeper programs in zoos and private wildlife parks for extra experience.
+We currently run a Zookeeper program at the school which encourages students to learn animal husbandry techniques to a high standard.
+Students who show dedication to the program and exhibit excellent animal husbandry skills become Zookeepers giving them special privileges and opportunities to share their knowledge with other students and community groups.
+The program operates as a mentor program so that the more experienced Zookeepers train the newcomers and over time, the most experienced keepers attain the level of Head Keeper giving them more responsibility and greater opportunities.
+Through this program several students have been able to get work in related fields and be accepted into Zookeeper programs in zoos and private wildlife parks for extra experience.

-In 2010 we were the winners of one of the biggest reptile competitions in Australia, which awarded us Australia’s first Green Tree Python twins and enclosures to display them in.
+In 2010, we were the winners of one of the biggest reptile competitions in Australia, which awarded us Australia’s first Green Tree Python twins and enclosures to display them in.
 The Green Tree Python twins were hatched by the renowned Green Tree Python Breeder Michael Cermak.
 The students have been able to observe the Green Tree Pythons change from their juvenile bright yellow colouring to the more mature vibrant green that they are well known for.
 Both of the twins are now frequently handled by the students and are both very well natured and are growing quickly.

 For more information about the Zoology Centre please contact the school on 9735 5644.